RaheemAmer/RouteAcademyTasks/Notes/week4.md

 - Linear-gradient(deg, red, blue) - making gradient decrease as you scroll down
 - Radial-gradient(deg, red, blue) - percentage of each color
 - CSS3 has a major problem with browsers => (Prefix)
+- We Use CSS-Prefixer to handle and problem with browsers compatibility

 ## Bootstrap Notes